Skip to Content

 What does a jalapeño pepper look like?

-Jalapeño peppers are a thick-walled medium sized pepper.
+Jalapeño peppers are thick-walled, medium-sized peppers.
 Most are 2-3 inches long, but some jalapeños are as long as 6 inches.
-Usually harvested when green, but ripens to red.
+They are usually harvested when green but ripen to red.

 What does a jalapeño pepper taste like?